 After six months of using this, I’m pleased with it.

-I don’t find myself lacking anything, and I don’t really think it has anything I need.
-It’s wide enough I hardly ever if go to 10 millimeters.
+I don’t find myself lacking anything, and I don’t think it has anything I need.
+It’s wide enough.
+I hardly ever go to 10 millimeters.

-So this lens is not necessarily about being a fun lens; it’s about the right tool for the right job, and that’s why I bought it.
+So this lens is not necessarily about being a fun lens; it’s about the right tool for the right job, and I bought it.

-One other thing I noticed, too, with image quality, is that it really doesn’t have any chromatic aberration.
+Another thing I noticed, too, with image quality, is that it doesn’t have any chromatic aberration.

-So I think that’s one thing that this lens does well: it handles that chromatic aberration that purple fringing between high contrast areas that handle that very well.
+So I think that’s one thing that this lens does well: it handles that chromatic aberration, that purple fringing between high contrast areas that hold that very well.

-What you’re getting out of this lens to build quality image stabilization and image quality for that money, I think it’s great.
+What you’re getting out of this lens to build quality image stabilization and image quality for that money is excellent.

-The Sigma 8 to 16, a millimeter f 4.5 to 5.6 dc HSM, stands out from the crowd using a super ultra-wide-angle lens.
+The Sigma 8 to 16, a millimeter f 4.5 to 5.6 dc HSM, stands out from the crowd using an ultra-wide-angle lens.

-Most ultra-wide-angle lenses zoom out to about 10 a millimeter.
+Most ultra-wide-angle lenses zoom out to about ten a millimeter.

-So this is definitely an exciting piece of kit for wide-angle photography junkies, likely at 8-millimeter, your field of view is enormous, and you can create images that distort everyday subjects in all sorts of interesting ways like this mini.
+So this is an exciting kit for wide-angle photography junkies, likely at 8-millimeter, your field of view is enormous, and you can create images that distort everyday subjects in all sorts of exciting ways like this mini.

-As a result, this is an enjoyable lens to play with, but it can also be very useful in all kinds of real estate projects.
+As a result, this is an enjoyable lens to play with, but it can also be instrumental in all kinds of real estate projects.

-Most people will buy this lens to get down to 8-millimeter, but it’s good to see that it can also zoom into 16 millimeters.
+Most people will buy this lens to get down to 8-millimeter, but it’s good to see that it can also zoom to 16 millimeters.